2549486373/PPO/README.md

 # PPO (Proximal Policy Optimization)

-A PyTorch implementation of the Proximal Policy Optimization (PPO) algorithm for reinforcement learning.
+A PyTorch implementation of the Proximal Policy Optimization (PPO) algorithm for reinforcement learning with **Isaac Sim integration**.

 ## Features